arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 - **Collaborators**: here you can see and manage all the app collaborators.
 To integrate with other collaborative platforms or to manage access rights to the app with other TTN registered profiles.
 - **Access keys**: it's the most sensible information.
 It is basically the key to gain access to your app, so keep it safe.

-### 3. Updating the modems firmware
+### 3. Updating the Modems Firmware

 The LoRa module on the Vision Shield can be accessed by using the [MKRWAN library](https://github.com/arduino-libraries/MKRWAN)( if you can't find it in your examples list, you can go to **tools > library manager** and type "MKRWAN library" to install it).
-This library provides all the APIS to communicate with LoRa and LoRaWAN networks and can be Installed from the library Manager.
+This library provides all the APIS to communicate with LoRa and LoRaWAN networks and can be installed from the library manager.
 The code you need to upload and run is from the **MKRWAN** library, and its name is **MKRWANFWUpdate_standalone**.

 //REPLACE
 ![Upload code to IDE, highlight MKRWANFWUpdate_standalone example](assets/vs_ard_select_example.png)